chesio/bc-security/README.md

 ## Alternatives (and why I do not use them)

-1. [Wordfence Security](https://wordpress.org/plugins/wordfence/) - probably the current number one plugin for WordPress Security.
+1. [Wordfence Security](https://wordpress.org/plugins/wordfence/) - likely the current number one plugin for WordPress Security.
 My problem with Wordfence is that _"when you use [Wordfence], statistics about your website visitors are automatically collected"_ (see the full [Terms of Use and Privacy Policy](https://www.wordfence.com/terms-of-use-and-privacy-policy/)).
 In other words, in order to offer some of its great features, Wordfence is [phoning home](https://en.wikipedia.org/wiki/Phoning_home).
 1. [All In One WP Security & Firewall](https://wordpress.org/plugins/all-in-one-wp-security-and-firewall/) - another very popular security plugin for WordPress.
 I have used AIOWPSF for quite some time; it has a lot of features, but also lot of small bugs (sometimes [not that small](https://sumofpwn.nl/advisory/2016/cross_site_scripting_in_all_in_one_wp_security___firewall_wordpress_plugin.html)).
-I [used to contribute](https://github.com/Arsenal21/all-in-one-wordpress-security/commits?author=chesio) to the plugin, but the codebase is rather messy and after some time I get tired struggling with it.
-Also, one simple feels dissapointment when his [clean up attempts](https://github.com/Arsenal21/all-in-one-wordpress-security/pull/34) got ignored...
+I [used to contribute](https://github.com/Arsenal21/all-in-one-wordpress-security/commits?author=chesio) to the plugin, but the codebase is [rather messy](https://github.com/Arsenal21/all-in-one-wordpress-security/pull/34) and after some time I got tired struggling with it.